CodeTrol/webrtc-vpn/README.md

 Run `npm test`

 ## Debugging
 Run `npm run debug` and use Chrome DevTools to connect to this node.
-Follow [the code](./debugging) to see what can be inpected there.
+Follow [the code](./debugging) to see what can be inspected there.